wordofwarning/wordofwarning.org/current/2017-spring/proto-type/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Proto-type<br>Theater" # the name of the artist or company
-show: "A Machine They're<br>Secretly Building" # the name of the show
+show: "A Machine they're<br>Secretly Building" # the name of the show
 artist_size: 1
 show_size: 3
 header_image: "header_proto-type.jpg"